How to use marketing to get new sponsors for your digital events

 We all know that most of the money in the world of B2B events comes from clients.
 It will take some time to shift our models towards the safer subscriptions-led, recurring revenues.
 You will notice in our list of top six areas to focus on – I have still put ‘clients’ last.
 Because that is how the value chain works.
 Whatever you do, don’t let short term tactical moves to ‘keep our clients happy now’ sabotage the strategic priority of putting your audience first and in so doing creating and looking after your community.

 Play the long game.
 Focus on delivering community-first value and hold your nerve.
-Don’t let the bumps in the road and inevitable setbacks knock you out of the premier league of the smartest and most valuable B2B media and events brands.
+Don’t let the bumps in the road and inevitable setbacks knock you out of the premier league of the smartest and most valuable B2B community organisations.
 Like top athletes, winning is about being determined, intelligent, psychologically resilient and laser focused on the end goal.

 To receive MPG’s shared expertise straight to your inbox, subscribe to MPG Insights.